Should I Wait to Sell or List Now?

 “Should I wait… or should I sell now?”

 It rarely comes from a place of urgency.
-More often, it comes from uncertainty—about the market, about timing, and about whether a better opportunity might exist just a few months down the road.
+More often, it stems from uncertainty—about the market, about timing, and about whether a better opportunity might exist just a few months down the road.

 On the surface, waiting can feel like the safer choice.